-Philip has been a professional writer since summer 1988, when he began as a trainee reporter for the trade magazine Printing World, a role he loved.
-Having earlier tried to become a professional cricketer, then struggled respectively with engineering and social work, he finally discovered a passion and flair for writing.
-An eclectic career followed, that took him to forests of southern Chile, health clinics in Nicaragua and community care in the UK.
+Philip has been a professional writer since 1988, when he began as a trainee reporter for the trade magazine Printing World, a role he loved.
+Having earlier struggled to become a professional cricketer, engineer and then social worker, he finally discovered a passion and flair for writing.
+A varied career followed, that took him to forests of southern Chile, health clinics in Nicaragua and community care in the UK.

-Since 1997 his journalism, and latterly non-fiction publications, have focused on the world of work, as he became intrigued by the gap between the evidence for enlightened workplaces, and the dismal reality of most offices and factories.
+Since 1997 his journalism and non-fiction have focused on the world of work, as he became intrigued by the gap between the evidence for enlightened workplaces, and the dismal reality of most offices and factories.
 His work encourages the dissemination of this evidence so that employers can treat their workers and the environment better while actually enhancing business performance.
-His most recent polemic is New Normal Radical Shift, co-authored with Neela Bettridge and published by Gower (now Routledge) in 2013.
+New Normal Radical Shift, co-authored with Neela Bettridge was published by Gower (now Routledge) in 2013.
 The ground-breaking article Your Company Doesn’t Exist – the People Who Work in it Do, co-authored with Dr Jules Goddard, was published in May 2017 in the London Business School Review.

 Some of his favourite writers are Javier Marías, George Orwell, Albert Camus, Norman Lewis, Iris Murdoch, David Lodge, Charlotte Brontë, Gabriel García Márquez, Donna Tartt, Louis de Bernières, Manuel Puig, Bob Dylan, Joni Mitchell and Joan Armatrading.